radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/07-audit-logging.md

 >[!warning] If RadiantOne is deployed in a cluster, restart the services on all nodes.

-To disable the ability to turn off audit logging:
+## Disable the Ability to Turn Off Audit Logging

 1. In the file system, navigate to <RLI_HOME>/config/advanced.